andreas-mausch/andreas-mausch.github.io/posts/2023-03-29-gnupg/index.md

  create mode 100644 someservice.gpg
 ```

+## pass-otp

+There is also the neat [pass-otp](https://archlinux.org/packages/community/any/pass-otp/) extension for pass, which can generate your 2FA numbers.
+However, I prefer to keep a real second factor with my Android phone and [Aegis](https://github.com/beemdevelopment/Aegis).
+I dislike the idea of having all secrets on the same device for a reason.

 # git: Sign commits SSH vs. GPG

 Since 2021 it is also possible to use SSH (and not just GPG) to sign commits.